Dyuuz/ChatAPI/README.md

 How It Works:

-1. The user sends a GET request to the /api/token-balance/ endpoint with their token in the headers.
+1. The user sends a POST request to the /api/balance/ endpoint

 2. The server: